vivekkarne/FlaskBackend/dockertesting.md

+#Flaschemy Docker Tester

 Testing in docker:

+Stop local flask server if running kill -9 pid

-Stop local postgres server if already running, sudo service postgresql@x.x-main stop
+Stop local postgresql service if running sudo service postgresql@xx stop

-Migrate old actual databases before clearing volumes, so that schema is up to date "docker-compose exec app python manage.py db migrate", if doesnt work do "docker-compose exec app python manage.py db stamp head" and then "docker-compose exec app python manage.py db migrate" docker-compose exec app python manage.py db migrate

-Clear volumes and down the containers, loses all data docker-compose down -v
+Clear volumes and stop the containers(assuming dockersetup.md is running), data is lost from the products db(ie. the main db) docker-compose down -v

 Change change products to products_test for POSTGRES_DB in docker_compose.yml